a4lamber/Leetcode/README.md

 - `String`: dedicated page for string matching like KMP and Rabin-Karp
 - `Techniques`: techniques that can't be categorized into the algorithm but useful in solving problems
 - `Contest`: contest solution and self-reflection.

+## Features to add

+- need to add a feature to group by topic or something